mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Board Works But Not JTAG

 Everything but JTAG was working so I began by trying to trace out all the JTAG connections.
 That went nowhere so I switched my multimeter to Diode Mode and tested all two and three terminal components.
 Two SC70 components marked *MXX*, U41 and U49, gave significantly different values.
 I replaced the part with larger readings with the same part from a different board and JTAG began working!
 I believe it is a [DMN63D8LW](https://www.diodes.com/assets/Datasheets/DMN63D8LW.pdf).
+Aside from the 10k resistor, the resistance values in the diagram are measured to labeled test points on the board.

 ![SC70 MOSFET with MXX Marking](img/MOSFET_U41_U49_MXX_Marking_DMN63D8LW.png)